github/gh-gei/README.md

 ### Skipping GitHub status checks

-When the CLIs are launched, they check if GitHub has any ongoing incidents and will display a warning message if this is the case.
-However, if you wish to skip this check, you can do so by setting the `GEI_SKIP_STATUS_CHECK` environment variable to true.
-This will prevent the CLIs check for active incidents.
+When the CLI is launched, it logs a warning if there are any ongoing [GitHub incidents](https://www.githubstatus.com/) that might affect your use of the CLI.
+You can skip this check by setting the `GEI_SKIP_STATUS_CHECK` environment variable to `true`.

 ## Contributions